alianza-dev/moxee/README.md

 // this is how you setup testing the invokeQueue and directive's controllers var myModulePrefix = 'moxeeExample';
 moxee.harness.invokeQueue(mainModuleName, function shouldHarnessModule(ngModuleName) {
-  return ngModuleName.indexOf(myModulePrefix) === 0; // return whether or not you wish to test this module });
+  // return whether or not you wish to test this module
+  // this will be passed all the modules that your application uses
+  // including third parties.
+You may not care to test those... return ngModuleName.indexOf(myModulePrefix) === 0;
+});
 ```